uibcdf/action-build-and-upload-conda-packages/README.md

-# action-conda-deployment-with-new-tag
+# build-and-upload-conda-packages
 [![Open Source Love](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-The sphinx documentation in a repository is automatically compiled as 'html' and deployed, by means of the 'gh-pages' branch, with this GitHub Action.
+If a repository contains a meta.yaml file to build conda packages, the process of building and uploading packages to an Anaconda user or channel is automatized by this GitHub Action.
 The user has only to be sure that the repository accomplishes [a couple of requirements](#Requirements).

 In summary, this GitHub action does the following:

-- Takes the author and SHA id of the trigger action ('push' or 'pull request') to be consistent along the action.
-- Creates a new 'gh-pages' branch if this is not already in the repository.
+- Checks if the meta.yaml file exists in the directory specified by the user.
-- Compiles the sphinx documentation in the directory and branch specified by the user.
+- Compiles the list of packages to the platform and Python version specified by the user, in the branch also specified by the user.
-- Pushes the output html documentation to the 'gh-pages' branch.
+- Uploads all packages built to the Anaconda user or channel specified by the user, with the label specified by the user.

 This GitHub Action was developed by [the Computational Biology and Drug Design Research Unit -UIBCDF- at the Mexico City Children's Hospital Federico Gómez](https://www.uibcdf.org/).
 Other GitHub Actions can